 How to submit a Your Voice essay

-Should you wish to write an article for the Journal, we ask that you first send an email query consisting of a few paragraphs explaining what you plan to say, why it is important and interesting, and how you will report it.
+Should you wish to write for the Journal, we ask that you first send an email query consisting of a few paragraphs explaining what you plan to say, why it is important and interesting, and how you will report it.
 As we are a national publication, articles need to have national import, implication or appeal.

 Please include a brief explanation of your expertise in writing about this subject and where you have had articles published before.
 Lawyers, law professors and legal services providers are our first choice for contributors.
-And note, hyperlinks or examples of previous publications are welcome.
+And note: Hyperlinks or examples of previous publications are welcome.

 WHEN YOU WRITE